sonalbera/Roll-A-Dice/README.md

-Roll the Dice - an Android App
+Roll a Dice - an Android App